 Collaboration using multiple workspaces

-Consider the first scenario in About Distributed Collaboration where the planning department and community development department are participating in an existing collaboration.
-Recently, both departments have extended their scope to work on three distinct projects together, one for each new mixed-use development.
-The teams want to keep data and contents organized by development project, so they have leveraged three separate workspaces, one for each project.
+Consider the first scenario in About Distributed Collaboration in which the planning department and community development department are participating in an existing collaboration.
+Recently, both departments have extended their scope to work on three projects together, one for each new mixed-use development.
+The teams want to keep data and contents organized by development project, so they have leveraged three workspaces, one for each project.

 Workspaces and groups